sayaka-tamura/CareersInTheArts_Responsive/README.md

 ## CareersInTheArts_Responsive
-Website for the event "Careers In The Arts"

 [(Link) Careers In The Arts](http://mmp.bmcc.cuny.edu/sayaka.tamura/MMP240/finalProject/index.html)

 ### Summery:
-WordPress theme for a blog you and your family can collaborate on the same account's pages
+Website for the event "Careers In The Arts"

 ### Year:
 2016